Pocketpills

 When used as directed, Yasmin is 99% effective in preventing pregnancy.
 In addition to preventing pregnancy, Yasmin has additional benefits.

 Yasmin can be used to skip or shorten menstrual periods.
 Users of Yasmin can skip their periods by taking an active pill every day without any breaks or placebo pills.
 Users who wish to shorten their periods may do so by taking more active pills, and fewer skipped or placebo pill days.
-For example, a user can take active pills for 25 days straight, skip three days by taking either no pills or placebo pills, then start the 25 active pill cycle again.
+For example, a user can take active pills for 25 days straight, skip three days by taking either no pills or placebo pills, and then start the 25 active pill cycle again.
 Taking the pills in this manner will result in a menstrual period that lasts approximately three days.

 Users of Yasmin may also gain some relief from PMS (premenstrual cycle) symptoms.
 These symptoms may include cramps, nausea, headaches and acne.
 Using Yasmin may also result in decreased endometrium thickness.
 Decreasing the thickness of uterine tissue is beneficial, as it can result in lighter periods and a lower risk for endometrial cancer.